Minee-Liane-Choi/MineeChoiLab/_posts/2023-04-05-BonVoyage.md

 ---

 Welcome to the BRAIN REPAIR LAB of KAIST.

-BRePAIR has set off her hopeul voyage with Minee, Eunjin and Seungju onboard.
+BRePAIR has set off her hopeful voyage with Minee, Eunjin and Seungju onboard.
-Please be with us and bless the two young scientists.
+Please be with us and bless our two young scientists with great potential.

+{% include figure.html image="images/bonvoyage.jpg" width="600px" %}